bespon/bespon_website/docs/spec_overview.md

 Duplicate keys are strictly prohibited.

 As with lists, there are two syntaxes for dicts.
-In indentation-based syntax, all keys must have the same indentation, and values must have indentation consistent with their keys.
+In indentation-based syntax, all keys must have the same indentation.
+A key must not be preceded on its line by anything except for indentation (and an asterisk `*` if in a list, or a tag if explicitly typed).
+Values must have indentation consistent with their keys.
+Values that do not follow their keys on the same line must be indented relative to their keys.
 Keys and values are separated by equals signs `=`.
 For example,
 ```text
 key = value
 another_key = 'another value that